Multi-Channel Selling: How to Use Multi-Channel Retailing to Boost Sales Across Online Marketplaces in October 2022?

 In multi-channel selling options, most of the channels are online where the buyer looks for delivery at his/her doorstep before any transaction of money.
 Most of the time the seller is ready to dispatch the product but the problem is in logistics.
 A seller who is engaged in selling products can barely give enough time to packing, shipping, tracking, and all logistics-related steps.
 In multi-channel online selling, buyers are beyond the seller’s reach so logistics is the biggest disadvantage.

-The platform which has a good logistic facility is said to be a better platform for sellers as well as buyers.
+A platform which has a good logistic facility is said to be a better platform for sellers as well as buyers.

 In a huge marketplace where there are millions of sellers and billions of buyers, the pricing of the product matters a lot.
 Here the buyer chooses and the seller loses, if there is a small difference in the price of the same product by different sellers.